jetify-com/devbox/docs/app/docs/configuration.md

 ### Shell

 The Shell object defines init hooks and scripts that can be run with your shell.
-Right now two fields are supported: *init_hooks*, which run a set of commands every time you start a devbox shell, and *scripts*, which are commands that can be run using `devbox run`
+Right now two fields are supported: *init_hook*, which run a set of commands every time you start a devbox shell, and *scripts*, which are commands that can be run using `devbox run`

 #### Init Hook